SelfTaught-HamzaCodes/Ratio-Maker/README.md

 ## Feedback and Support

 That’s all for now.
-If you have any other questions, feedback, or need support, please feel free to reach out to Muhammad Hamza Saeed at [Your Email Address].
+If you have any other questions, feedback, or need support, please feel free to reach out at GitHub.

 Thanks again for using Ratio-Maker.